Fast and Slow Sound Excitations in Nematic Aerogel in superfluid 3He: Introduction

-Both polar- and beta-phases of $^{3}$He have been discovered using approximately (3 mm)$^{3}$ nematic AG glued to an apex of an arch shaped vibrating wire (VW)\ subject to the driving AC\ current in external magnetic field.
+Both polar- and beta-phases of $^{3}$He have been discovered using approximately (3 mm)$^{3}$ nematic AG glued to an apex of an arch-shaped vibrating wire (VW)\ subject to the driving AC\ current in external magnetic field.
 The sample oscillated along the strands.
 The strands have diameters about $14$ nm and average separation between them about $60$ nm (the volume fraction of the solid part $\psi\approx5\%$.)
-The frequency range has been $f=500-1600$ Hz.
-Importantly, the viscous penetration depth $\delta\approx0.3$ mm even near $T_{c}$ at $P=29.3$ bar \cite{dmit20} was much larger than the spacing between the strands meaning that the \emph{normal component} in the above experiment is always \emph{clamped to the aerogel}.
-Since nAG\ drags along the normal part, the overall dynamics of vibrations changes drastically especially because the density of superfluid motion parallel to the strands is at least three times that perpendicular to the strands, $\rho_{\parallel} ^{s}/\rho_{\perp}^{s}\geq3,$ near critical temperature of interest to us (the lower limit corresponds to a weak coupling approximation.)
+The observed frequency range has been $ f=500-1600$ Hz.
+Importantly, the viscous penetration depth $\delta\approx0.3$ mm was much larger than the spacing between the strands even near $T_{c}$ at $P=29.3$ bar \cite{dmit20} meaning that the \emph{normal component} in the above experiment is always \emph{clamped to the aerogel}.
+Since nAG\ drags along the normal part, the overall dynamics of vibrations changes drastically especially because the density of superfluid motion parallel to the strands is at least three times that perpendicular to the strands, $ \rho_{\parallel}^{s}/\rho_{\perp}^{s}\geq3,$ near critical temperature of interest to us (the lower limit corresponds to a weak coupling approximation.)
 Thus, the effective mass density involved in various sound vibrations of the combined system $^{3}$He-nAG depends on the polarization of those vibrations.
 This should be contrasted with $^{4}$He \cite{mckenna91} and $^{3}$He \cite{g99parp05} in \emph{isotropic} silica aerogel.

-The onset of the polar- or beta-phase in $^{3}$He-nAG in experiments by Dmitriev \textit{et al}. (see \cite{dmitufn24} and references therein) has been accompanied by the emergence of an additional mode that has continued from the normal phase.
-It starts with zero frequency at transition into the polar phase at $T_{ca}=0.989T_{c}$, and its resonant frequency quickly grows to about 1600 Hz.
+In experiments by Dmitriev {\em et al.} \cite{dmit20}, the vibrating wire with attached nAG has exhibited the main resonance in the normal phase above $T_{c}$.
+Then a rapid decrease of the width has been observed indicating a superfluid transition in bulk $^3$He at $T=T_c$.
+On further cooling, the second resonance has appeared due to the superfluid transition of $^{3}$He into the polar phase in the oscillating sample at $T_{ca}\approx 0.989T_{c}$.
+Although the authors have not been able to observe a clear resonance peak at frequencies lower than 470 Hz, they assumed that on cooling from $T=T_{ca}$ the frequency of the second mode rapidly grows from 0 to about 1600 Hz \cite{dmit20}.